Hendrix-CS/csci150/projects/final.md

     notes to the grader.
 -   **All** the Python source files, data files, etc. necessary to run your project.

+## Grading Criteria
+* A **Complete** project includes:
+  * A design document submitted on-time and meeting the requirements given earlier.
+  * A presentation lasting five to six minutes and consisting of four slides, meeting the criteria given above.
+  * An implementation in which the following are true:
+    * The program is sufficiently complex and goes beyond what we have done in class or lab.
+	* Makes appropriate use of classes, methods, and functions to encapsulate and structure data.
+	* No runtime errors, including those resulting from erroneous user input.
+	* No syntax errors.
+	* Instructor feedback is properly incorporated into the final program.
+* A **Partially Complete** project:
+  * A design document is submitted.
+  * A presentation lasting no more than six minutes and addresses at least some of the criteria given above.
+  * An implementation in which:
+    * The program is sufficiently complex and goes beyond what we have done in class or lab.
+	* No syntax errors.

 <!-- Of course, the [Python style guide]({{site.baseurl}}/python_style_guide.html) and -->
 <!-- [style checker]({{site.baseurl}}/python_style_guide.html) still apply! -->